School meal programs in the United States: 1946–2000

-The United States Congress passed the National School Lunch Act in 1946 after an investigation found that the poor health of men rejected for the World War II draft was associated with poor nutrition in their childhood.
+The United States Congress passed the National School Lunch Act in 1946.

 By the end of its first year, the National School Lunch Program had helped 7.1 million children.
 However, from the start, the program linked children's nutrition to the priorities of agricultural and food interests, and to the agenda of the United States Department of Agriculture (USDA).
 In these early years, the program provided substantial welfare to commercial farmers as an outlet for surplus commodities, but provided few free meals to poor children and fed a relatively small number of schoolchildren.

 In the 1960s, a group of mainstream national women's organizations began focusing on the shortcomings of the NSLP.
 The evidence they presented became crucial to Congressional debates on race and poverty.
 In 1962, Congress amended the NSLP, changing it from a distributor of state-regulated grant aid to a permanently funded meal reimbursement program.
 In 1969, President Richard Nixon pushed Congress to provide funding for school lunches beyond the reimbursement program, declaring, "The time has come to end hunger in America."

 In between, in 1966, Congress passed the Child Nutrition Act, which stated that educational progress was an objective of school meal programs.
 The bill, signed by President Lyndon B. Johnson, created the federally subsidized School Breakfast Program (SBP), which supplemented the existing lunch program by providing low-cost or free breakfasts to students at public and nonprofit private schools.
 It also created the Summer Food Service Program and established National School Lunch Week.

 By the end of the 1970s, many advocates saw privatization as the only way to keep school lunch programs going.
 Fast food from private companies began to be served in cafeterias, rather than more nutritious meals.

 In 1994, a number of changes were made to the NSLP, primarily to standardize the nutritional quality of school meals.
 Dietary guidelines were proposed to take effect in 1996, and the USDA launched the Healthy School Meals Initiative to improve nutritional education for school-age children.

 By the end of the 20th century, the NSLP was the nation's second-largest domestic food program, after the Supplemental Nutrition Assistance Program (more commonly known as food stamps).